caraoz/tlc-nyfed/README.md

 - Windows 10 with WSL (Windows Subsystem for Linux)
 - Anaconda 3 using Python 3.6 (psycopg2,pandas,scipy)
 - PostgreSQL 9.6 on the same machine

+#### 1. Configuring database environment
+I am in the process of using this extremely popular [repo](https://github.com/toddwschneider/nyc-taxi-data "repo") to dump the TLC data into my db and have rewritten several bash files in python.
+The only gnu tool you will need is `sed` to remove newlines/carriage returns from the .csvs so that psql can properly copy the files.

+**NOTE**: since `shp2pgsql ` does not want to work with windows or I messed up something, I can not invoke it from powershell and must use the gui tool provided.
+Since it was written badly the srid was set to 2263 instead of 4326.